 2. Tofu

-Tofu is another significant source of lysine among vegan foods.
+Tofu is one of my favorite vegan sources of lysine.
 It’s versatile and can be included in various savory or sweet dishes to boost your lysine intake.

 Tofu Lysine Content